WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - Let the poet dream his dreams.
 Yet, the poet must look at the world; must enter into other men’s lives; must look at the earth and the sky, must examine the dust in the street; must walk through the world and his mirror.

-* William Baziotes’ art statement on the poetry of visual arts: ‘The Artist and His Mirror’, ‘Right Angle’ Vol. III, no. 2, Washington DC, June 1949
+* William Baziotes’ famous artist statement on the poetry of visual arts: ‘The Artist and His Mirror’, ‘Right Angle’ Vol. III, no. 2, Washington DC, June 1949

 - To be inspired.
 That is the thing.